Autumn in Poland: time change, 2 public holidays, observances, celebrations

 The first day of school at Polish schools

-The event includes short formal ceremonies (it’s not a regular full school day so parents of smaller children may need to take a day off).
+The event includes short formal ceremonies (it’s not a regular full school day, so parents of smaller children may need to take a day off).
 The school year in Poland is divided into 2 terms: the winter term (pierwszy semestr) and the summer term (drugi semestr).
 While the first and last days of school are set the same for all of Poland, the winter break (ferie zimowe) times differ for each Polish province/voivodship.
-Read more in our post about school breaks in Poland: additional days off, winter breaks dates in Poland by voivodships.
+Our post covers winter school break dates in Poland by voivodships.

 World Cleanup Day

 Different locations all over Poland.
-Volunteers across 160+ countries will gather to clean up litter and waste.
+Volunteers across the globe will gather to clean up litter and waste.
 World Cleanup Day – Poland (Facebook page, including events in Poland).
 World Cleanup Day – global website in English.

 The first day of autumn

-The astronomical (the autumnal equinox – the sun is directly over the equator) first day of autumn in Poland in 2023 falls on September 23 and the meteorological first day of autumn on September 23.
-After the autumnal equinox, the days in Poland get shorter and the nights get longer until the winter solstice on December 21 – the first day of winter and the day with the fewest hours of sunlight in Poland in the whole year.
+The astronomical (the autumnal equinox – the sun is directly over the equator) first day of autumn in Poland in 2024 falls on September 22, and the meteorological first day of autumn on September 23.
+After the autumnal equinox, the days in Poland get shorter, and the nights get longer until the winter solstice on December 21 – the first day of winter and the day with the fewest hours of sunlight in Poland all year.
 Read more about the weather, changes in nature, and seasonal fruits and vegetables in Poland in September, October & November.

 • September 30